tttmmmyyyy/fixlang/Document.md

 ## Mutation in Fix and reference counter

-In the last of this tutorial, I explain the meaning of the exclamation mark of `set!` function.

-There is also a function without exclamation mark: `set : I64 -> a -> Array a -> Array a`.
-Semantically, both of `Array::set` and `Array::set!` return a new array with one element updated from the original array.

 Remember that an expression in Fix is only a sentence that describes a value.
 It is essentially the same as a mathematical expression such as "1 + cos(pi/5)^2".
 There is no concept of "changing the value of a variable" which is ubiquitous in usual languages.
+In short, all values in Fix are immutable.
 For example, consider

 ```
 main = (